 huff puff huff puff vision blurring heart pounding legs aching I’m dyyyyying (Physical exercise was a novelty for me.)

 And like this, I stumbled into the tower at the top, to at least collapse somewhere sheltered from the wind.
-I sat on one of the stone benches within St. Michael’s tower, and closed my eyes, breathing hard, wondering what heart attacks feel like and whether emergency services would be forced to get me from the Tor on foot–boy they were going to hate me
+I sat on one of the stone benches within St. Michael’s tower, and closed my eyes, breathing hard, wondering what heart attacks feel like and whether emergency services would be forced to get me from the Tor on foot.

 And I saw behind my eyelids multi-leveled circles of beings gathered around me.
 Vast networks of light above and below us all.
 And I knew without a doubt I was not “making up” any of this because I was just too winded from the climb and embarrassed by my physical weakness.